Norman Park, Queensland: Education

-Norman Park State School is a government primary (Prep-6) school for boys and girls at 68-88 Agnew Street (27.4745°S 153.0623°E).
+Norman Park State School is a government primary (Prep–6) school for boys and girls at 68–88 Agnew Street (27.4745°S 153.0623°E).
 In 2017, the school had an enrolment of 457 students with 36 teachers (29 full-time equivalent) and 16 non-teaching staff (11 full-time equivalent).
+In 2023, the school had an enrolment of 413 students with 32 teachers (27 full-time equivalent) and 21 non-teaching staff (13 full-time equivalent).

 Coorparoo State School in Coorparoo and Seven Hills State School in Seven Hills also enrol students from the southern part of Norman Park.

 There are no secondary schools in Norman Park.
-The nearest secondary school is Coorparoo Secondary College in Coorparoo.
+The nearest government secondary school is Coorparoo Secondary College in Coorparoo.

 Public transport

 Three radial bus corridors pass through the suburb.
 The Wynnum Road corridor in the suburb's north is serviced by three bus routes that travel between the Brisbane central business district and eastern suburbs.
 These routes when combined offer frequent service with a long span, particularly on weekdays.
 The Stanley Street East-Canara Street-Crown Street-Bennetts Road corridor through the centre of the suburb is serviced by one all-stops bus route that travels between the Brisbane central business district and Carindale Shopping Centre bus station.
 This route has limited frequency and span.
 This corridor is also serviced by two alternating express bus routes between the Brisbane central business district and Cannon Hill Shopping Centre bus station and eastern suburbs, observing Norman Park and Norman Park North express stops.
 These two routes when combined provide frequent service with a relatively long span.
 The Stanley Street East-Milsom Street-McIlwraith Avenue corridor in the suburb's south is serviced by one all-stops route that travels between the Brisbane central business district and Cannon Hill Shopping Centre bus station.
 This route has limited frequency and span, but is supplemented during peak periods by a limited stops route that runs express along Stanley Street East.

 The Cleveland railway line passes through the suburb, with Norman Park station located centrally.
 Trains operate at a 15-minute off-peak frequency and higher peak period frequency during weekdays, and a lower 30-minute frequency on weekends.
 This line has a long service span.

 Norman Park Ferry Terminal is located off Wynnum Road in the suburb's north.
 The cross-river ferry service was ended in 2020 by the Brisbane City Council due to low passenger numbers.

-Despite the suburb being well serviced by three modes of public transport, no formal coordination exists between them aside from the TransLink (South East Queensland) fare structure and relatively high frequency standards.
-The suburb is situated within TransLink Zone 2, which makes it attractive to city commuters with respect to relatively cost-effective transit travel.